-- 1 = The SSPBUF register is written while it is still transmitting the previous word (must be cleared in software) - 0 = No collision - bit 6 SSPOV: Receive Overflow Indicator bit
+- bit 7 WCOL: Write Collision Detect bit (Transmit mode only) - 1 = The SSPBUF register is written while it is still transmitting the previous word (must be cleared in software) - 0 = No collision - bit 6 SSPOV: Receive Overflow Indicator bit

-In SPI mode:
+SPI Slave mode:

 - 1 = A new byte is received while the SSPBUF register is still holding the previous data.
 In case of overflow, the data in SSPSR is lost.
-Overflow can only occur in Slave mode. - In Slave mode, the user must read the SSPBUF, even if only transmitting data to avoid setting overflow. - In Master mode, the overflow bit is not set, since each new reception (and transmission) is initiated by writing to the SSPBUF register (must be cleared in software). - 0 = No overflow bit 5 SSPEN: Synchronous Serial Port Enable bit
+Overflow can only occur in Slave mode.
+The user must read the SSPBUF, even if only transmitting data, to avoid setting overflow (must be cleared in software). - 0 = No overflow

+Note: In Master mode, the overflow bit is not set since each new reception (and transmission) is initiated by writing to the SSPBUF register.